Onikişubat

 Onikişubat is a municipality and district of Kahramanmaraş Province, Turkey.
 Its area is 2,429 km^{2}, and its population is 453,730 (2022).
 The district Onikişubat was created at the 2013 reorganisation from part of the former central district of Kahramanmaraş, along with the new district Dulkadiroğlu.
 It covers the western part of the agglomeration of Kahramanmaraş and the adjacent countryside.
 The name Kahramanmaraş is reserved for the metropolitan municipality.

 "Onikişubat" means "12 February"; it refers to the date of recovery of Kahramanmaraş during the Turkish War of Independence in 1920.

+History

+It was created as a result of the division of the central district of Kahramanmaraş into two by the law number 6360 adopted by the Grand National Assembly of Turkey on 12 November 2012.

 Composition

 There are 141 neighbourhoods in Onikişubat District: